 Tip: Something that really helps me clean are large reusable yard bags.
 I like to fill them, throw them in the back of the truck then dump and return them home to reuse again.
 They are very strong, large and easy to store.

 With the work table now free, it was time to move the miter saw on it.

 And then move the miter saw table into place!

-The plan was working!
+The workshop plans were working!
 This is more floor space than I’ve had in 15+ years!
 I quickly realized, while I may be out a work table, the space it ultimately would give made up for the loss, big time.